aabouqas42/simple_shell/README.md

 betty .
 Documentation
-The documentation for the shell can be found in the README.md: README.md file.
+The documentation for the shell can be found in the README.md file.

 Contributing
 Contributions to this project are welcome.
-Please follow the contributing guidelines: CONTRIBUTING.md when making a contribution.
+Please follow the contributing guidelines in the CONTRIBUTING.md file when making a contribution.

 License
 This project is licensed under the MIT License.
-See the LICENSE: LICENSE file for more information.
+See the LICENSE file for more information.